Natasha Dupeyrón: Success with "Miss XV" and other roles (2011–2013)

-2014 to 2015
+2014–2015

 In December 2014, she filmed Dentro de la mina, a zombie horror movie, which is expected to be released sometime in 2015.
 The film is directed by Juan Antonio de la Riva and Dupeyrón plays "Roberta".
 The film was previously called Insurgentes Malditos.
 The film's final title was announced as Ladrona de almas in September 2015.
 In early January 2015, she appeared in a music video, "Contigo puedo see quién soy", with Mexican singer, Juan Solo, for his upcoming album, Ni Solo Ni Mal Acompañado.
 The music video premiered on 12 February 2015 on Solo's official YouTube channel.
 In January 2015, she began rehearsing for the play, Buen Viaje, where she alternated as the female lead.
 The play debuted on 8 January 2015 and ended on 8 February 2015.
 Performances were held from Thursdays to Saturdays at Teatro en Corto in the Colonia Nápoles neighborhood in Mexico City.
 In February 2015, she appeared in an episode of the YouTube series, "Querido Hijo de Puta", a monologue episodic skit, directed and produced by her older brother, Odin.
 Dupeyrón also co-starred in the play, Infidelidades, alongside actresses Erika Buenfil and Laura Flores.
 It is a Spanish-language adaptation based on the Woody Allen play, "Central Park West".
 The play premiered at Teatro Libanés in Mexico City on 20 February 2015.
 After appearing in 100 performances of "Infidelidades", Dupeyrón ended her run in the play on 29 June 2015 due to her rehearsal schedule for the musical, La Llamada.
 She later rejoined the cast for two special performances held on Broadway in New York City on 22 August 2015.

 On 9 February 2015, she was announced as lead cast member for the play, "La Llamada".
 The musical comedy, set at a Catholic summer camp, is an adaptation based on the critically acclaimed Spanish play of the same name.
 The play premiered on 28 August 2015, and performances were held at Teatro López Tarso in Mexico City until November 2015.

 In late September 2015, she travelled to Guadalajara and filmed a small part for the Mexican romantic comedy movie, Buscando a Inés., later renamed Treintona, soltera y fantástica.
 The film was released in Mexico on 7 October 2016.
 In December 2015, she traveled to Chiapas to film a small role in the upcoming Mexican soccer-themed romantic comedy movie, Túnel 19, since renamed "El que busca encuentra".